abdishukri-105/abdishukri-105/README.md

  ✌️  &emsp;  I find great joy in programming and sharing knowledge with others. <br/><br/>
  ❤️ &emsp;  I have a deep passion for writing code and constantly expanding my knowledge by exploring new features.<br/><br/>
  📧 &emsp;  Feel free to reach out to me anytime at abdishukrimohamed105@gmail.com<br/><br/>
- 🌱 &emsp;  I’m currently learning AWS cloud computing at  alx_africa<br/><br/>
+ 🌱 &emsp;  I’m currently learning AWS cloud computing at  alx_africa and python <br/><br/>
- 💞️ &emsp;  I’m looking to collaborate on any front-end project
+ 💞️ &emsp;  I’m looking to collaborate on any full-stack project
   <!--  💬 &emsp; Ask me about anything [here](https://github.com/alsiam/alsiam/issues)<br/><br/> -->

 </p>